Weighing the BYOD Pros and Cons in the Workplace

 1. Unfamiliar devices and their technology

-Every pros come with cons attached, and it will only be visible while weighing both with a balanced eye.
+Every pros come with cons attached and it will only be visible while weighing both with a balanced eye.
 The implementation of BYOD might not always be an advantageous slope.
 There will always be unexposed concerns while consenting the workforce to use personal devices at work and for work.
 One such con is the lack of consistency and uniformity.

 In an organization, every workforce will use different personal devices which will operate on different OS platforms.
-There will be a mix of Android, iOS, Mac, or even Windows users on the same team.
+There will be a mix of Android, iOS, Mac, or even Windows users in the same team.
 Some will use email clients with varying email providers.
-If one is using the latest innovative technology, others might still have backdated platforms wherein unexpected operating concerns can crop up.
+If one is using the latest innovative technology, others might still have backdated platforms wherein the unexpected operating concerns can crop up.
 To collaborate and execute their operations, team members may be required to learn different OS platforms and also explore the contingencies of fixing the errors as and when they arise without proper knowledge.

-This can only be prevented if the entire team members are using the same devices so that the hassle of execution of work, such as directions, SOPs, and critical information exchange, is streamlined without disruption.
+This can only be prevented if the entire team members are using the same devices so that the hassle of execution of work such as directions, SOPs, and critical information exchange is streamlined without disruption.
 However, the end-user will have to bear the cost, not the organization.

 2. Data security concerns

 Data security concerns are the prime and foremost potential security threat attached to BYOD policies in an organization.
 Until and unless the framework can define the parameter on how the organization can curb such instances once it occurs, it can open windows of disaster for data compromisation or leak.
-The frameworks designed by the company have to explicitly define the usage of business-critical organizational data and how the BYO devices can secure themselves from potential threats.
+The frameworks designed by the company have to explicitly define the usage of organizational business-critical data and how the BYO devices can secure themselves from potential threats.
 However, these models are not full-proof and are a disadvantage over the actual implementation.

 3. Privacy of workforce assets